zazuko/trifid/README.md

 If you run Trifid-LD behind a reverse proxy, the proxy must set the `X-Forwarded-Host` and `X-Forwarded-Port` header fields.
 This constructed URI is used in the `SPARQL DESCRIBE` query which is also defined in the configuration.
 If you want to use another query you need to adjust the `buildQuery` method.

+### SPARQL Proxy

+The SPARQL web proxy is by default listening on `/sparql`.
+If you want to adjust that alter the configuration in the `sparqlProxy` section.
+Note that SPARQL is currently not supported by the in-memory store.

 ## Folder Structure

 ### data/public